adammgourley/Azure-Keyvault-Certificate-Deployment-to-VM/README.md

 If you installed the extension without any errors, but the certificate is still not showing as installed, review the log files at the following location on the target VM.
 - C:\WindowsAzure\Logs\Plugins\Microsoft.Azure.KeyVault.KeyVaultForWindows

-For configuration file issues or questions, you can reference the [Microsoft Documentation](https://learn.microsoft.com/en-us/azure/virtual-machines/extensions/key-vault-windows?tabs=version3) for
+For configuration file issues or questions, you can reference the [Microsoft Documentation](https://learn.microsoft.com/en-us/azure/virtual-machines/extensions/key-vault-windows?tabs=version3).